mathiasmellemstuen/pozyx_to_ros/README.md

 This package does only contain functionality for getting the coordinates from one tag.
 It does not provide the full functionality of ROS.
 ## Installation
 1. Clone the repository into the src folder of your ROS workspace.
+2. Run `pip install smbus`
+3. Run `pip install pypozyx`
-2. Run `catkin_make` at the workspace root.
+4. Run `catkin_make` at the workspace root.

 ## Example usage